kovanostra/message-passing-neural-network/README.md

 This repository contains two data folders with examples of data to run the code:

-    - sample-data (CPU compatible): Contains just one pair of features/labels with some default values.
+    - sample-dataset (CPU compatible): Contains just one pair of features/labels with some default values.
 This data lets you run the code in demo mode.
     - protein-folding (Needs GPU): Contains pairs of features/labels for various proteins (prepared using https://github.com/simonholmes001/structure_prediction).
 The features represent protein characteristics, and the labels the distance between all aminoacids.

 The repository expects the data to be in the following format: